 Other public and private entities, including commercial banks, commercial financing companies, other BDCs and insurance companies compete with us to make the types of investments that we make in middle-market companies.
 Certain of these competitors may be substantially larger, have considerably greater financial, technical and marketing resources than we have and offer a wider array of financial services.
 For example, some competitors may have a lower cost of funds and access to funding sources that are not available to us.
 In addition, some of our competitors may have higher risk tolerances or different risk assessments, which could allow them to consider a wider variety of investments and establish more relationships.
-We may lose investment opportunities if we do not match our competitors' pricing, terms and structure, however, we may experience decreased net interest income and increased risk of credit loss.
+We may lose investment opportunities if we do not match our competitors' pricing, terms and structure.
+If we match our competitors' pricing, terms and structure, however, we may experience decreased net interest income and increased risk of credit loss.